 Pupils are given until the 1st of February to cover each textbook that they receive with thick plastic and each exercise book that they receive in paper and thick plastic.
-Pupils who cover their textbooks in the required time are awarded 3 merit points per subject.
+Pupils who cover their books in the required time are awarded 3 merit points per subject.
 On the 1st of February, a child with uncovered books will be issued with 3 penalty points.
-An SMS will be sent to the parents informing them that their child's books have been confiscated.
 At this time, the teacher should contact the parents of the child and communicate that the books will only be returned to the pupil when paper and plastic are brought to school and the books are covered in the presence of the teacher.